jw3046/jarvis/README.md

 We will also use AT&T for ASR and TTS.

+AT&T plugin can be started by adding the following line to the command line
+	-Dmodules=opendial.plugins.ATTSpeech -Dkey=gj0jyoofj3hn3v4stbwtzsuj5dio3ck7 -Dsecret=j9bfoadowuewg1mf87kepyfkso62k31k

+-Dgrammar=path_to_your_grammar is optional and can be added after -Dsecret.

 Notes:
 I tried downloading SEMAFOR, but it requires 8Gb to run the parser.
 Instead, we can